 The result from the brief marinating and then quick roasting is an intense strawberry flavor with a flash of acidity from the vinegar.
 If you want to up the flavors even further, then try a twist of black pepper before serving.

 1/4 teaspoon ground black pepper, optional, for serving

 2 cups vanilla ice cream, optional, for serving

-Put the washed strawberries into a large roasting tray, making sure they are in 1 layer.
-Dust with the sugar and then sprinkle over the vinegar.
+Preheat oven to 300 F. Put washed strawberries in roasting tray, making sure they are in 1 layer.
+Dust with sugar and then sprinkle with vinegar.

-Roll the strawberries around by tipping the tray from side to side making sure that all the berries are covered.
+Roll strawberries around by tipping tray from side to side making sure that all berries are covered.

-Put the roasting tray to one side covered with a tea cloth and leave to marinate for 20 minutes.
+Cover tray with a tea cloth and leave to marinate for 20 minutes.

-After the marinating, put the tray into the center of the preheated oven and roast for 20 minutes.
-The strawberries will soften but keep a good shape.
+Put tray into center of oven and roast for 20 minutes.
+The strawberries will soften but keep their shape.
 The vinegar and sugar will start to caramelize; make sure, though, that it does not burn.